-Late Work: I do not penalize for late work, however, you will penalize yourself.
+- 1. Late Work: I do not penalize for late work, however, you do penalize yourself.
 I have data to support that students who do not turn their three writing assignments in on time will never complete that assignment.
-Each assignment is worth one letter of our semester grade.

-Attendance: I do not penalize you for missing class, however, you penalize yourself.
+Each assignment is worth one letter of our semester grade. - 2.
+Attendance: I do not penalize you for missing class, however, you do penalize yourself.
 You will also want to check the MCC attendance policy.
-Based on that policy, I am obligated to drop a student after 7 absences.

-Makeup Work: Do not miss a test.
+Based on our departmental attendance policy, I am obligated to drop a student after 7 absences. - 3.
+Makeup Work: Do not miss a test. - 4.
 Communication: Communicate frequently via email.
 Each email should have your first and last name listed along with your section number.
 Your email should begin with a salutation to Dr. Balmos, an opening sentence that identifies yourself with your first and last name, and an introductory comment explaining the subject of your email.
-Include a closing comment as you would in a professional letter or other communication.
+Include a closing comment as you would in a professional letter or other communication. - 5.
+Before the 60% point of the semester, a student who is absent for 25% or more of a face-to-face or blended course or who misses 25% or more of assigned work for an online course will be withdrawn from the course with a grade of W. A student may also request to be withdrawn with a grade of W before the 60% point of the semester.
+After the 60% point of the semester, the student may request to be withdrawn if the student is passing, or be assigned the final grade earned at the end of the semester after grades have been updated to reflect missing work.

-Student Behavioral Expectations or Conduct Policy:
+Student Behavioral Expectations or Conduct Policy

-The overall expectation for classroom decorum in college includes respect for the course, the process, the professor, fellow students, the professor, and course materials.
+The overall expectations for a college in include respect for the course, the process, the professor, fellow students, and the course materials.
 You should remain engaged in lectures, discussion, and the music you are hearing.
 Nothing should distract from the learning process in the classroom.
 I will address specifics to individuals when necessary.